 -Outer wear; all children are outside on a daily basis.
 Please have appropriate attire for the weather.
 Please label all.

-Infants, toddlers, and two year olds: These groups also need to bring formula or breast milk, labeled bottles, diapers, wipes, baby cereal or food, until they are able to eat our table food.
+Infants, toddlers, and two-year-olds: These groups also need to bring formula or breast milk, labeled bottles, diapers, wipes, baby cereal or food, until they are able to eat our table food.

 Items provided by center: